2025-2026 Academic Catalog

 Significant opportunities exist for graduates in the aerospace, automobile, transportation, medical, microelectronics, telecommunications, chemical, petroleum, energy storage, power generation, and energy conservation industries, as well as within the basic industries producing materials--for example, the copper, aluminum, steel, ceramics, glass, and polymer industries.
 Opportunities also exist in government-operated engineering centers and research laboratories.
 Graduates work in entry level engineering, manufacturing, materials selection and design, quality assurance and control, research and development, technical consulting, management, and sales and marketing.
 Graduates have an excellent background for continuing education in science, engineering, medicine, law (e.g. patent law), and business.

-The B.S. in MSE degree program at Virginia Tech is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the commission’s General Criteria and the Program Criteria for Materials, Metallurgical, Ceramics and Similarly Named Engineering Programs.
+The Bachelor of Science in Materials Science and Engineering (BSMSE) degree program at Virginia Tech is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and Program Criteria for Materials, Metallurgical, Ceramics and Similarly Named Engineering Programs.

 The goal of the BS degree program in MSE is to provide the educational foundation that enables alumni to pursue their personal career objectives.
 Historically, the majority of our alumni become valued members of industrial and/or research teams within the field of materials science or related technical disciplines while a smaller percentage pursue graduate education or other personal career objectives.

-The specific program educational objectives for the BS degree program in MSE are to produce alumni who are:
+The program educational objectives for the BSMSE degree program are to produce alumni who are:

 Students typically enter the MSE Department following completion of their first-year studies within the College of Engineering, as administered by the Department of Engineering Education (ENGE); a description of required first year coursework can be found within the ENGE section of this catalog.